mwat56/kaliber/README.md

 This `-uc` you'll probably never actually use – it was just easy to implement.

-If you want to remove a user the `-ud` will do the trick:
+If you want to remove a user then `-ud` will do the trick:

     $ ./kaliber -ud testuser1
         removed 'testuser1' from list
     $ _

-When you want to know which users are stored in your password file `-ul` is your friend:
+When you want to know which users are stored in your password file then `-ul` is your friend:

     $ ./kaliber -ul
     matthias